 One thing is clear: pass rates remain relatively similar for each individual test, showing that what matters is what happens on the test day itself.

-It’s also important to remember that the best thing to do is not to give up, and to keep on trying: after all, only 47.5% of people pass on their first attempt, but 85.8% of people pass within their first three attempts!
+It’s also important to remember that the best thing to do is not to give up, and to keep on trying: after all, around half of people pass on their first attempt, but nearly 9/10 will pass within three attempts!

-We’ve heard all the tropes about male and female drivers over the years—but when it comes down to actually becoming a driver, which gender comes out on top?
+We’ve heard all the tropes about male and female drivers over the years — but when it comes down to actually passing, which gender comes out on top?

-As of 2015/16, male drivers are still more likely to pass, with just over half of all tests taken by men resulting in a pass (50.6%).
-Meanwhile, 43.8% of tests taken by female drivers resulted in a pass.
+As of 2021/22, male drivers are slightly more likely to pass, with just over half of all tests taken by men resulting in a pass (52.6%).
+Meanwhile, 48.2% of tests taken by female drivers resulted in a pass.